Coronary Artery Bypass Graft (CABG) Surgery

 Team expertise in advanced heart surgery

-At the Henry Ford Heart and Vascular Institute, our cardiothoracic surgeons have mastered the most advanced CABG techniques.
+Within the Henry Ford Heart and Vascular team, our cardiothoracic surgeons have mastered the most advanced CABG techniques.
 Our heart surgery teams have advanced training and years of experience caring for people with severe heart disease, including CAD.

 Doctors across southeast and south central Michigan trust their patients to us for our surgical skill and our ability to care for the most complex patients.
 In our dedicated cardiac intensive care unit (CICU), we offer the highest level of specialized care before, during and after surgery.